 Tip 1: Compile Information

-With developing a digital marketing strategy, knowledge is power–and it’s also one of the most essential conversion tools.
+With developing a digital marketing strategy, knowledge is power–and it’s also one of the most essential lead conversion tools.
 Before optimizing your conversion paths, consider gathering the following pieces of information:

 - A complete catalog of your site’s content: Create a list of every page, blog post, landing page, or another piece of content.
 Analyze where prospects are in the buyer's journey when they discover the content.
 Which buyer persona does the content serve?